On the symplectic cohomology of log Calabi-Yau surfaces: The differential on symplectic cohomology

 \subsection{Continuation maps}

-The last aspect we need to address to tie the calculation together, which are the continuation maps relating the various Floer cohomology groups used in the definition of symplectic cohomology.
+In order to complete the proof of Theorem \ref{thm:degeneration}, the last aspect we need to address to tie the calculation together is the continuation maps relating the various Floer cohomology groups used in the definition of symplectic cohomology.
 Recall from section \ref{sec:floer-cohomology}, one way to define symplectic cohomology is using Hamiltonian functions that are linear at infinity.
 A Hamiltonian with slope $m$ is denoted by $H^m$.
 The prohibited values for $m$ are the lengths of the periodic Reeb orbits in the contact hypersurface $\Sigma$, but otherwise we get a Floer cohomology group $HF^*(H^m)$.
 There are continuation maps $HF^*(H^m) \to HF^*(H^{m'})$ when $m \leq m'$.
-These maps are isomorphisms when $m = m'$, even though two different Hamiltonians of the same asymptotic slope are used to define the source and target spaces.
+These maps are isomorphisms when $m = m'$, even if two different Hamiltonians of the same asymptotic slope are used to define the source and target spaces.
 The symplectic cohomology is defined as the limit of the directed system constructed from the continuation maps:

 The significance of the continuation maps is that, in the computations of the various groups $HF^*(H^m)$, we must choose perturbations of the Hamiltonian and other structures, and the continuation maps express in a canonical way the invariance of $HF^*(H^m)$, or more precisely, its dependence solely on the asymptotic slope $m$.
 Furthermore, as we increase this asymptotic slope, we may need to modify the perturbations used to define the various generators $\theta_p$, and the continuation map from slope $m$ to slope $m'$ expresses in a canonical way how the generator $\theta_p$ defined in $HF^*(H^m)$ is related to the generator with the same name in $HF^*(H^{m'})$.